orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-Features
-- [ ] Take two or more poins, collapse them all to reference one thing?.  ; either that selection, or anything else found at that selection.
-- [ ] Pulsing out, one perspective can't access but another can

 Keyboard
 - [ ] Singlke keybind for now to show/hide the ray disambiguation or 'dead edges/..'/
 - [ ] Numbers on keyboard to length